Insights by Infegy

 Declining average likes per day

-Over the last five months, we found a steep average decline (-4.7 fewer likes per day) with an r^2 of .823, suggesting a strong correlation, meaning the average post on TikTok receives fewer likes (on the whole).
+Likes are the lowest-effort engagement metric.
+Over the last five months, we observed a steep average decline (-4.7 fewer likes per day) with an r² of .823, indicating a strong correlation.
+This suggests that TikTok posts are receiving less engagement overall.

 Figure 3: Average likes per TikTok Post (January 2024 through April 2024); Infegy Social Dataset.